Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Symmetry fractionalization

 Physically, this arises from the idea that symmetry localization separates the action of a symmetry into a product of its local action on anyons and its action on the topological state space.
 In the case of the fermion, the symmetry transformation rules of the local fermion operators are set entirely by the local Hilbert space, that is, the action of the symmetry on states containing only fermions must be determined entirely by the local action of the symmetry.
 Thus the action on the topological state space given by $U_{\bf g}(\psi,\psi;1)$ must be trivial.
 This also means that there is a constraint on symmetry gauge transformations

 This is because a symmetry gauge transformation changes the local action of the symmetry operators on anyons but, as discussed above, the local action of symmetries on fermions is fixed from the outset by the microscopic Hilbert space because fermions are local excitations.
 Therefore, such gauge transformations are not allowed.
+We will also see later that we should constrain the vertex basis transformation

+Although we do not have a microscopic justification for Eq.~\eqref{eqn:GammaPsiPsi1Constraint}, we expect it to also arise from the locality of the fermion; we will see later that relaxing this constraint leads to unphysical ambiguities in our path integral in the case of anti-unitary symmetries.

 Finally, we must include the fact that $G_f$ may be a non-trivial central extension of $G_b$.
 We incorporate this by demanding that